 For women who had never experienced anxiety, 58 percent also experienced no food insecurity, compared to 50 percent of men.
 In isolation this could have been explained as an artefact of men experiencing more food insecurity.
-However, of the women who experienced daily anxiety, 75 percent were food insecure; while among the men who experienced daily anxiety, a lower 54 percent were food insecure.
+However, of the women who experienced daily anxiety, 75 percent were food insecure; while among the men who experienced daily anxiety, a lower 54 percent were food insecure.14

-The stronger association between anxiety and food insecurity for women than men may reflect an affective component of deprivation linked to women's gendered responsibilities for feeding families.
+The stronger association between anxiety and food insecurity for women than men may reflect an affective component of deprivation linked to women's gendered responsibilities for feeding families.15 The association between anxiety and food insecurity may reflect a broader relationship between mental health and poverty.